merenlab/merenlab.org/_posts/anvio/2019-11-25-visualizing-coverages.md

 {: .notice}
 This workflow is for `v6` and later versions of anvi'o.
 You can identify which version you have on your computer by typing `anvi-self-test --version` in your terminal.

-{% capture images %}{{site.url}}/images/anvio/2019-10-18-visualizing-coverages{% endcapture %}
+{% capture images %}{{site.url}}/images/anvio/2019-11-25-visualizing-coverages{% endcapture %}

 "Read recruitment", "read mapping" or even just "mapping" are thrown around all the time in metagenomic studies and they all describe the same thing.
-If you already feel confident with read recruitment, feel free to skip down to the new stuff, probably starting at the section "What is this tutorial about?".
-But if you want a refresher, or a slighly more in-depth understanding of read recruitment, here's a quick summary about the underlying principles and the utility of one of the most powerful strategies that we frequently rely on in metagenomic studies to make sense of environmental populations.
+If you already feel confident with read recruitment, feel free to skip down to the new stuff, probably starting at the section "[Visualizing coverage data in anvi'o](#visualizing-coverage-data-in-anvio)".

+But if you want a refresher, here we start with a quick summary about the underlying principles and the utility of one of the most powerful strategies that we frequently rely on in metagenomic studies to make sense of environmental populations.

 # How *does* read recruitment work?

-Understanding superficially how read mapping works is fairly straighforward.
-You have one or more genomes, or contigs assembled from metageomes as your reference, and you're figuring out how many of your short reads in your metagenomes match to your reference seqeunces.
+Understanding superficially how read mapping works is fairly straightforward.
+You have one or more genomes, or contigs assembled from metagenomes as your reference, and you're figuring out how many of your short reads in your metagenomes match to your reference sequences.
 Like the animation below shows, you can do this for multiple metagenomes (i.e., multiple samples) and study the distribution of a given reference sequence across environments.
 It also gives you important information like the [coverage](/vocabulary/#coverage) or the [detection](/vocabulary/#detection) of your reference.

 [![coverages](/images/momics/coverage.gif)](/images/momics/coverage.gif){:.center-img .width-90}

 Intuitively, you can think of mapping as the process of taking a metagenomic read, determining whether it matches any of the reference sequences, and placing it neatly under the part of reference to which it matches best, and doing this for every single read.
-That's exactly what coverage plots display: how short reads align to a referene context.
+That's exactly what coverage plots display: how short reads align to a reference context.
 Often, this level of understanding is good enough for a lot of things.
 But this is not *exactly* how things actually work.
 While this exact description of mapping would work in theory, in practice finding the best matches of each short read through alignment is incredibly computationally intensive.
-Instead, all popular software used for read recruitment use some fancy approaches to exponentially increase the speed of mapping.
+Instead, all popular software used for read recruitment use some fancy approaches to dramatically increase the speed of mapping.

 If you're interested, the remaining text in this section will provide a short summary (to the best of our understanding) of how a mapping index is made, and how the reads are aligned.

 {:.notice}
 For this summary we have extensively relied upon this [video](link) and the original [Bowtie paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2690996/).
-The slides that accompary the video can be found [here](https://ocw.mit.edu/courses/biology/7-91j-foundations-of-computational-and-systems-biology-spring-2014/lecture-slides/MIT7_91JS14_Lecture5.pdf).
+The slides that accompany the video can be found [here](https://ocw.mit.edu/courses/biology/7-91j-foundations-of-computational-and-systems-biology-spring-2014/lecture-slides/MIT7_91JS14_Lecture5.pdf).
 This is a biologist's understanding and introduction to the complexities of mapping, and by no means a full explanation.
 If you're interested in learning more in depth how this process works, see one of the original references listed in this paragraph.

 {:.notice}
 In our lab we frequently use [Bowtie2](http://bowtie-bio.sourceforge.net/Bowtie2/) to recruit reads, so this explanation will be in the context of Bowtie2.
 That said, most read mapping software use similar techniques.

 Typically, you start with a reference file input in FASTA format.
-For simiplicity, let's say this is a reference genome.
-Bowtie2 takes this FASTA file and uses a Burrows-Wheeler Transformation to convert it to a Bowtie2 index.
-This is a method of compressing your data by cyclically rotating the sequence to get all possible rotations of the sequence, ordering them alphabetically, ranking each letter by its occurance, and keeping only the right most column of data.
+For simplicity, let's say our FASTA contains a single reference genome.
+Bowtie2 takes this FASTA file and uses a Burrows-Wheeler Transformation to convert it to a Bowtie2 *index*.
+This is a method of compressing your data by cyclically rotating the sequence to get all possible rotations of the sequence, ordering them alphabetically, ranking each letter by its occurrence, and keeping only the right most column of data.
 The ordering means that the rank, the n<sup>th</sup> time that that letter has appeared in the sequence, is the same in the first and last columns.
 The letters are also assigned a count value, in other words their original position in the sequence.
 We can use the Last to First (LF) function to match a character with its rank (these values are stored by the algorithm) and use the Walk Left function to reconstruct the initial sequence from these data.
 More information on these functions can be found [here](https://ocw.mit.edu/courses/biology/7-91j-foundations-of-computational-and-systems-biology-spring-2014/lecture-slides/MIT7_91JS14_Lecture5.pdf).

 Ok, so now we have a Bowtie2 index, how do we actually map the reads?
 Our input reads will typically be in FASTQ format, so we'll have the read information and a quality score for each base.
 To find reads that match exactly, we use something called a Full-text index in Minute space (FM) index.
 This matches your read from right to left (5' to 3') to the Bowtie2 index.
 Each iteration of top and bottom using the FM index indicates the range of rows in the index that have progressively longer matches to our query read.
 If the range is 0, it means that there's nothing that matches the read sequence exactly and it wouldn't be mapped.
 But we can immediately think of a problem here.
 What if there are sequencing errors in our data, or more importantly, true biological variation?
 We want to be able to map reads that aren't a perfect match.
 To get around this, Bowtie2 uses a backtracking alignment search.
 When it encounters a mismatch, it attempts to add all of the different bases to see what matches and then continues.
 It can also try to backtrack to the lowest quality match, replace this with another base and continue from there.
 The number of mismatches and amount of backtracking is limited to avoid reads mapping that do not belong in that position.
 This algorithm is "greedy", meaning it will keep the first mismatch that works but not necessarily the best one.
 Bowtie2 can be forced to use the best one by supplying the flag `--best`.
 Because Bowtie2 restricts the amount of backtracking, it may seem like it is biased toward the right hand side of the read, however the left hand side of the read is typically higher quality, and Bowtie2 can use a mirror index to avoid this bias.
 A mirror index is the reference sequence reverse complemented and made into a Bowtie2 index, then mapping reversed reads to this index.
 Again, see [here](https://ocw.mit.edu/courses/biology/7-91j-foundations-of-computational-and-systems-biology-spring-2014/lecture-slides/MIT7_91JS14_Lecture5.pdf) for more information.

 Alright, the reads have now been mapped, but where are these reads in the reference?
-To determine this, we take the suffix array, or in other words the file that was generated that kept track of the postition of every base in the original sequence.
-Unfortunately, this complete file is very large, so instead of keeping the entire thing, Bowtie2 keeps every 32nd entry (this number can be adjusted) and then uses the Walk-Left function (which reconstucts the initial sequence) until it hits the suffix of interest.
+To determine this, we take the suffix array, or in other words the file that was generated that kept track of the position of every base in the original sequence.
+Unfortunately, this complete file is very large, so instead of keeping the entire thing, Bowtie2 keeps every 32nd entry (this number can be adjusted) and then uses the Walk-Left function (which reconstructs the initial sequence) until it hits the suffix of interest.

 Yay!
 The reads are mapped.
 Now on to the biologically relevant part of the post.